All articles

 Dumbbell Workout Plan: Build Muscle With Nothing But Dumbbells

-What changes with dumbbells is the programming, not the potential.
-Weight jumps are fixed (usually 2 kg per dumbbell), some lifts are harder to load heavy, and stability demands are higher.
-This plan is built around those constraints: a 3-day full-body routine as the default, a 4-day upper/lower version for more volume, and a progression method that works with fixed jumps.
+What changes with dumbbells is how you program around the available load and stability demands.
+Weight jumps are often fixed, and some lower-body lifts become difficult to load heavily.
+This plan is built around those constraints: a 3-day full-body routine, a 4-day upper/lower version, and a progression method for fixed jumps.

 Key takeaways: